whyevenquestion1t/tiny-llm/book/src/preface.md

 As a system engineer, I always wonder how things work internally and how to optimize them.
 I had a hard time figuring out the LLM stuff.
 Most of the open source projects that serve LLMs are highly optimized with CUDA kernels and other low-level optimizations.
-It is not easy to understand the whole picture to look at a codebase of 100k lines of code.
+It is not easy to understand the whole picture by looking at a codebase of 100k lines of code.
 Therefore, I decided to implement an LLM serving project from scratch -- with only matrix manipulations APIs, so that I can understand what it takes to load those LLM model parameters and do the math magic to generate text.